rule

 Text 25

-With the heavenly women faring to his desire with that notion of order being decorated with circles of bells, does he, having a good time, not consider his own fall-down as he relaxes comfortably in the pleasure gardens of the godly [see e.g. 7.15: 69-73].
+While he with the women of heaven fares to his desire he with that notion of order is framed by the sounds of bells.
+In delight he forgets about the downfall he experienced [on earth] as he relaxes comfortably in the pleasure gardens of the God-conscious [see e.g. 7.15: 69-73].
+(Vedabase)

 Text 26

-He, that long enjoying in the heavens until his pious credit is used up and his piety is exhausted, falls, moved away from time [being unsteady with -], against his will, down from heaven [compare B.G.
+He, for long enjoying the heavens until his pious credit is used up and his piety is exhausted, against his will falls down from heaven, because he turned away from time [and thus was unsteady, compare B.G.
 9: 20-22].
+(Vedabase)

 Text 27-29

-If, due to materialistic association he is engaged in actions against the dharma or, not having conquered the senses, lives wantonly as a miserable greedy philanderer, is of violence with other living beings, kills animals against the rules and worships hordes of ghosts and spirits [compare 7.12: 12], will a living being, once he's gone, helplessly next land in the deepest darkness of the hellish worlds and will he because of those activities again accept a material body to perform activities that [again] bring him great unhappiness in the future; what happiness is found in swearing by activities that invariably lead to death [see also 5.26: 37 and B.G.
+If he, due to his material involvement, is engaged in actions against the dharma or, not having conquered his senses, lives wantonly as a miserable, greedy philanderer, is of violence against other living beings, kills animals against the rules and worships hordes of ghosts and spirits [compare 7.12: 12], a living being will, once he passed on, helplessly thereupon land in the deepest darkness of the hellish worlds.
+He will, because of what he did, again accept a material body to perform activities that [again] cause him great grief in the future.
+What happiness would one find in swearing by activities that invariably lead to death [see also 5.26: 37 and B.G.
 16: 19-21]?
+(Vedabase)

 Text 30